waiholiu/DoITGirlsCodingSession/README.md

 Use the live server and get it working again!

-## Additional cHallenges for snake game
+## Additional challenges for snake game

 - How can I change the colours of the dots and the background?
 - How can I slow down or speed up the snake?